aayudh454/Genomics_pipeline/README.md

 <div id='id-section2'/>

-## Chapter 2: Fastp and bwa of GEB clones
+## Chapter 2: WGS variant calling pipeline

 ### A) fastp
 fastp is a bioinformatics tool designed for the preprocessing and quality control of high-throughput sequencing data, particularly for Illumina sequencing platforms.
 It is an efficient and versatile tool that performs a variety of tasks, including adapter removal, quality filtering, and trimming of low-quality bases.
 The primary goal of fastp is to enhance the quality of raw sequencing data before downstream analysis, such as genome assembly, variant calling, or other bioinformatics applications.